 Brian J. Grim, Ph.D., President

 Brian holds a doctorate in quantitative sociology from Penn State and is author of scores of academic articles and books.
 He is former chair of the World Economic Forum’s global council on the role of faith and a speaker at Davos.
 Brian was previously a senior researcher and director of international data at the Pew Research Center in Washington, DC.
-He lived and worked in China, Central Asia, Europe, the Middle East and the former USSR, where he was instrumental in setting up the first western-style business school in the Soviet Union, which was dissolved in his office building.
+He lived and worked in China, Central Asia, Europe, the Middle East and the former USSR, where he was instrumental in setting up the first western-style business school in the Soviet Union.

 Brian’s recent widely reported research finds that religion contributes $1.2 trillion to the U.S. economy annually, more than the combined revenues of the top 10 technology U.S. companies including Apple, Amazon and Google.